Board of Trustees

 John J. Duggan ‘77

-John is Vice President of Real Estate Operations at Reliant Medical Group, a multi-specialty group practice with 20 clinical locations throughout Central Massachusetts.
-In his capacity at Reliant, John is responsible for all leasing, construction, planning, design and maintenance of Reliant’s real estate.
-John has been involved with facilities management and real estate development for over 25 years, including the construction of the Worcester Medical Center.
-John and his wife Marybeth are the parents of two adult children.
-John is a familiar face to Bancroft as he served as the Assistant Coach for the Boys Varsity Basketball team for many years.
+John is Director of Project Delivery for Optum Care, the clinical platform of United Healthcare.
+In that capacity, he is responsible for the construction and renovation of 16 Million square feet of ambulatory medical space throughout the United States.
+Prior to joining United Healthcare John was the Vice President of Real Estate Operations at Reliant Medical Group, a multi-specialty group practice with 20 clinical locations throughout Central Massachusetts.
+In his capacity at Reliant, John is responsible for all leasing, construction, planning, design, and maintenance of Reliant’s real estate.
+John has been involved with facilities management and real estate development for ambulatory over 25 years, including the construction of the Worcester Medical Center.
+John and his wife Marybeth live in Worcester and are the parents of two adult children.

 Executive First Vice President, Capital Planning Task Force Chair, Finance